-Dram shop laws enacted in most states makes a business that sells alcoholic drinks or a host who serves liquor to a drinker who is obviously intoxicated (or close to it), strictly liable to anyone injured by the drunken patron or guest.
-However, since state laws do vary on dram shop and social host liability when someone named as the "at fault" party in an accident, many Florida residents and business owners do not fully understand their responsibilities.
+Dram shop laws enacted in most states make a business that sells alcoholic drinks or a host who serves liquor to a drinker who is obviously intoxicated (or close to it), strictly liable to anyone injured by the drunken patron or guest.
+However, since state laws do vary on dram shop and social host liability when someone is named as the "at fault" party in an accident, many Florida residents and business owners do not fully understand their responsibilities.
 Nonetheless, violations under Florida law are serious matters, whether you were the person who was served alcohol, the injured accident victim, or the source that served the alcohol.

 Dram Shop Laws versus Social Host Laws

 If you are injured in a drunk driving accident in Florida, you likely have the ability to bring a lawsuit for restitution of certain physical and financial damages.
 Moreover, in our state, it does not mean that the drunk driver is the only person responsible, as hosts of social events as well as bars and clubs may be held partially liable under a couple of laws:

 - Dram Shop Laws - Florida has dram shop laws that apply to business/customer situations where an individual becomes intoxicated at a bar or club, then is involved in an accident after leaving the establishment.
 Unlike many states, Florida dram laws do not hold a vendor responsible for serving alcohol to someone who might appear drunk.
 Instead, it is unlawful to serve a person who is not of legal age or who is known to be habitually addicted to alcohol.